RouteLLM: Learning to Route LLMs with Preference Data: LLM Routing

-1) \textbf{Win Prediction Model} which predicts the probability of winning for strong models $\Mhigh$, i.e. $P_{\V{\theta}}(\text{win}_{\Mhigh} | q)$.
-In our binary classification setting, this probability captures the win/loss probability of both model classes.\footnote{We consider ``tie" as a win for the weaker models.} We can learn the parameters of this model $\V{\theta}$ with maximum likelihood on the preference data:
+1) \textbf{Win Prediction Model}: This model estimates the probability that a strong model in $\Mhigh$ will outperform a weak model in $\Mlow$ for a given query $q$.
+This probability is denoted by $P_{\V{\theta}}(\text{win}_{s} | q)$, where $\V{\theta}$ represents the model parameters.
+These parameters are learned by maximizing the likelihood of the observed preference data:

-By learning the winning probability on preference data, we capture the strengths and weaknesses of both model classes on various kinds of queries.
-In Section~\ref{routing-approaches}, we propose several approaches for parameterizing the win prediction model.
+By optimizing this likelihood, the model captures the comparative strengths and weaknesses of the two model classes across different query types.
+In Section~\ref{routing-approaches}, we discuss several approaches for parameterizing this win prediction model.

-2) \textbf{Cost Threshold} $\alpha \in [0, 1]$ which converts the winning probability into a routing decision between $\Mhigh$ and $\Mlow$.
-Given a query $q$, the routing decision is formulated as:
+2) \textbf{Cost Threshold} $\alpha \in [0, 1]$: This threshold translates the predicted winning probability into a routing decision between $\Mlow$ and $\Mhigh$.
+Given a query $q$, the routing decision is defined as: